Woodcliff Lake, New Jersey: Emergency services

+Fire

 Woodcliff Lake is served by a volunteer fire department that was established in 1932 after residents became dissatisfied with fire protection paid for through Park Ridge.
 The WLFD consists of a chief, a deputy chief, two captains and three lieutenants in addition to the 30+ members.
-Woodcliff Lake Fire Department operates Squad 7, Squad 72, Truck 75, Rescue 76 and Marine 7 out of the fire house on Pascack Road.
-The chiefs are assigned cars numbered after their radio designations 710 and 711.
-WLFD is a member of the Tri-Boro Mutual Aid along with Montvale and Park Ridge.
+Woodcliff Lake Fire Department operates Squad 7, Squad 72, Truck 75 'The Triboro Truck', Rescue 76, Marine 7 and Marine 7A out of the fire house on Pascack Road.
+The chiefs are assigned cars numbered after their radio designations Chief 7 and Deputy 7.
+WLFD is part of Bergen County Fire Battalion 8, is responsible for fire suppression and rescue services on the stretch of the Garden State Parkway that passes through the Borough (mile markers 168.4-170.6) and dispatching is contracted to Ridgewood, New Jersey based Northwest Bergen Central Dispatch (NWBCD).

+Ambulance

 Together with Park Ridge and Montvale, Woodcliff Lake is one of the three municipalities that is part of the Tri-Boro Volunteer Ambulance Corps, founded in 1938 and provides EMS service to these three communities.
 Tri-Boro is a non-profit and full volunteer group which provides free emergency service to those in the community who need it at any time.
 The headquarters is located in Park Ridge near Mill Pond.

+Police

 Woodcliff Lake's police department, located next to borough hall and the fire department, was founded in 1954.